-All e-mail sent to me should contain the following: Course Name and Number (i.e., ECON 3070), Your Name, Short Description of your question.
-I will respond to email within 12-24 hours, but usually within 4-6 hours.
-I always respond to email.
-If you have not had a response within 24 hours I did not receive the email.
-Be sure to use your CU email address because sometimes gmail and yahoo email accounts are filtered into my spam folder.
+- Please always remind me of what course you are taking.
+Since I teach several courses, I forget what course you are taking, especially at the beginning of the semester. - I will respond to email within 12-18 hours, but usually within 2-4 hours.
+I always respond to emails.
+If you have not had a response within 18 hours, I did not receive the email.
+Be sure to use your CU email address because sometimes Gmail and yahoo email accounts are filtered into my spam folder.